-Plus, can we talk about the fact that I didn't have to wear a winter jacket in February? order viagra florida That in itself should be mentioned.
+Plus, can we talk about the fact that I didn't have to wear a winter jacket in February?
+That in itself should be mentioned.
 Sure, it wasn't always warm – though there were a few days when I sat outside in the sunshine without being uncomfortable – but it wasn't really cold either.
 And while it did rain a few days I was there, I still saw plenty of sunshine and blue skies.

 I felt very comfortable in Vancouver.
 I was lucky enough to experience many different situations while I was there (including a swanky dinner event, a cool launch party, and a night at a lodge in Whistler) but universally felt right at home because the atmosphere was always welcoming and low-maintenance.
 I remember going out for a late dinner at what I thought was a casual pizza place with a friend of mine.
 When I realized it was a pretty fancy bistro-type place, I was a bit embarrassed by my jeans and quarter-zip athletic sweater…that is until I spotted about three other locals there in similar outfits!
 I felt like I connected well with the vibe of Vancouver.